koreader/koreader/doc/Porting.md

 Note that on most devices, a [C version](https://github.com/koreader/koreader-base/blob/master/blitbuffer.c) is used instead for more consistent performance.
 Which version is more easily readable to a newcomer is up for debate, so, don't hesitate to cross-reference ;).
 Feature-parity should be complete, with the exception of 4bpp support in the C version.
+If you need a bit of guidance, you can also take a look at [FBInk](https://github.com/NiLuJe/FBInk), and/or ping [@NiLuJe](https://github.com/NiLuJe) on gitter.

 ## Input Module